Opportunities for High School Students

 Credits: 3

-Welcome to this project-based course that will have you exploring the areas of computer science, coding, and robotics.
 This class will challenge your problem-solving abilities, and equip you with an understanding of how some of the computer programs you use on a regular basis were made.
-In addition to building fundamental programming skills, you’ll be developing projects that have both digital and physical aspects, driven by a Micro:bit single-board computer, and a set of basic robotics electronics components.
+In addition to building fundamental programming skills, you’ll be developing projects that have both digital and physical aspects, driven by a Raspberry Pi single-board computer, an Astro Pi Sense HAT (Hardware Attached on Top), and a set of basic robotics electronics components.

 Hours: 45